backupbrew/switchbrew/GRC services.md

 # grc:c

-This is "nn::grcsrv::IGrcService"
+This is "nn::grcsrv::IGrcService".

 | Cmd | Name                   |
 | --- | ---------------------- |
 | 1   | OpenContinuousRecorder |
 | 2   | OpenGameMovieTrimmer   |

-# IContinuousRecorder
+## IContinuousRecorder

 This is "nn::grcsrv::IContinuousRecorder".